 The School Board has formally adopted a fund balance policy regarding the minimum unassigned fund balance for the General Fund.
-The policy establishes a minimum unassigned General Fund balance of 8 percent of the annual projected expenditures.
-At June 30, 2013, the unassigned fund balance of the General Fund was 12.1 percent of the annual projected expenditures.
+The policy establishes a minimum unassigned General Fund balance (excluding any restricted account deficits) of 8 percent of the annual projected expenditures.
+At June 30, 2014, the unassigned fund balance of the General Fund was 12.1 percent of General Fund expenditures budgeted for the subsequent year.